 Just like whole foods are better for the body than isolated parts of foods consumed as supplements, certain plant oils can help to accomplish the goal of using acids without the negative side effects of acids.

-Plant oils contain skin building blocks including ceramides, cholesterol, triglycerides (fatty acids attached to glycerol), tocopherols, phytosterols, stanols, phospholipids, waxes, squalene, and polyphenolic compounds.
-When topically applied they nourish the skin and act as a protective barrier that decreases trans-epidermal water loss.
+Plant oils contain skin-building blocks including ceramides, cholesterol, triglycerides (fatty acids attached to glycerol), tocopherols, phytosterols, stanols, phospholipids, waxes, squalene, and polyphenolic compounds.
+When topically applied, they nourish the skin and act as a protective barrier that decreases trans-epidermal water loss.

 Certain non-comedogenic plant oils also have the ability to repair the skin barrier by: